Resource

 Photograph by FotoKina

-The Saffir-Simpson Hurricane Wind Scale rates a hurricane’s strength from 1 to 5.
+The Saffir-Simpson Hurricane Wind Scale rates a hurricane’s strength from one to five.
 A hurricane’s sustained wind speed determines a hurricane’s category.
 This helps estimate potential property damage along a hurricane’s path.

 A hurricane is a tropical cyclone.
 Tropical cyclones are strong, rotating storms that begin over tropical oceans and bring strong winds and heavy rain.
-When a tropical cyclone in the northeastern Pacific or the North Atlantic reaches wind speeds of 119 kilometers (74 miles) per hour, it’s called a hurricane.
+When a tropical cyclone in the northeastern Pacific or North Atlantic ocean reaches winds speeds of 119 kilometers (74 miles) per hour, it’s called a hurricane.
 Tropical cyclones in the northwest Pacific Ocean are called typhoons.

-Meteorologists use the Saffir-Simpson scale to rank tropical cyclones in the northeastern Pacific Ocean and north Atlantic Ocean.
+Meteorologists use the Saffir Simpson scale to rank tropical cyclones in the northeastern Pacific Ocean and North Atlantic Ocean.
 This includes the Gulf of Mexico and Caribbean Sea.
-Category 3, 4, and 5 hurricanes are major hurricanes and cause the most damage in the United States.
-Yet category 1 and 2 hurricanes can still inflict major destruction.
+Category three, four, and five hurricanes are major hurricanes and cause the most damage in the U.S. Yet category one and two hurricanes can still inflict major destruction.

 The scale doesn’t include hurricane-related damage from storm surges, floods, and tornadoes.
-One of the deadliest hurricanes in U.S. history (and the costliest) was Katrina, which hit Louisiana in August 2005 at category-3 strength.
+One of the deadliest hurricanes in U.S. history (as well as the costliest) was Katrina, which hit Louisiana in August 2005 at category three strength.
 Katrina took the lives of more than 1,500 people.
 Many of those deaths were from the hurricane’s destructive storm surge.

 Here are the category specifics: